tonnytg/k8s-jenkins-nodejs-express/Readme.md

 !
 If you running minikube for K8S cluster, I recommend use virtualbox driver, maybe by default you are using docker.
 Try something like this, this will help you more easy work with network service:
-> $minikube start --vm-driver virtualbox
+> $minikube start --vm-driver docker

+I used virtualbox, but dns kube-dns don't work as well, my applications don't connect each other, and then I change to docker than virtualbox.

 ## First steps